Please change to our global website

 Understanding cocaine

-Cocaine is a drug derived from the coca plant, and it typically appears as a white, powdery substance.
+Cocaine is a drug derived from the coca plant, and it typically appears as a white powder.

 The perceived euphoric high is often accompanied by a sense of increased energy, alertness, and misplaced confidence and comes at the expense of both physical and mental health.